Things to do Before install Windows 10 October 2020 update version 20H2

 Make your Windows Error Free Before new updates applied

-And run Command below to make your PC Error free, Which may interrupt cause during the windows upgrade process.
+And run Command below to make your PC Error free, Which may interrupt cause during the Windows upgrade process.
 Such As run DISM command to repair the system image, Using System utility check and fix missing, corrupted system files, Rung the update troubleshooter to check and fix common update related problems etc.

 Run DISM Tool: The Deployment Image Servicing and Management (DISM) command is a handy diagnostic tool for resolving file integrity issues that might prevent a successful install.
 Users can run the following commands as part of their prep routine before initiating the upgrade.
-Open command prompt as administrator, type Dism /Online /Cleanup-Image /RestoreHealth.
+Open the command prompt as administrator, type Dism /Online /Cleanup-Image /RestoreHealth.
 Wait until 100% complete the scanning process.

-Run SFC utility: This is another helpful utility to check and fix missing corrupted system files, After running the DISM command on same command prompt type sfc /scannow and hit the enter key.
-This will scan system for missing, corrupted system files if found any this utility restore them from a compressed folder located on %WinDir%\System32\dllcache.
+Run SFC utility: This is another helpful utility to check and fix missing corrupted system files, After running the DISM command on the same command prompt type sfc /scannow and hit the enter key.
+This will scan the system for missing, corrupted system files if found any this utility restore them from a compressed folder located on %WinDir%\System32\dllcache.